elba7r/system/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/perpetual-inventory.md

 ##Activation

   1. Setup the following default accounts for each Company.
-These accounts are created automatically in the new Revalue accounts.
+These accounts are created automatically in the new ERPNext accounts.

     * Stock Received But Not Billed
     * Stock Adjustment Account